shresthgoel77-png/Sentinel-AI/CONTRIBUTING.md

     ```
     *(Use `bugfix/`, `feature/`, or `docs/` prefixes).*
 2.  **Make your changes**, ensuring you follow our styleguides.
 3.  **Test your changes** locally.
 Ensure both the frontend dashboard and backend pipelines are functioning correctly.
+You can use `make test` to run the backend integration tests.
 4.  **Commit your changes** using clear, descriptive commit messages.
 5.  **Push to your fork** and submit a Pull Request to the `main` branch of the Sentinel AI repository.
 6.  **Link the PR** to any relevant open issues.